SorayaM123/Chipyard-Verilator-Using/README.md

 # Chipyard-Verilator-Using

-This repository contain the Chipyard usage to simulate the C code by using the Verilator simulator.
+This repository contains the Chipyard usage to simulate the C code by using the **Verilator simulator**.

-## Chipyard instalation
+## Chipyard installation

-Creat a direction for your Chipyard like below:
+First, Create a direction for your Chipyard like the below command:

     $ mkdir chipyard
 Change your current working directory to the Chipyar:

     $ cd chipyard/

-Then We need a pakage manager to install Chipyard.
-Here we need to use Mambaforge, that is a distribution of the conda package manager and is a fast, robust, and cross-platform package manager.
+Then We need a package manager to install Chipyard.
+Here we need to use Mambaforge, a distribution of the conda package manager and a fast, robust, and cross-platform package manager.

     $ wget "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"

     $ bash Mambaforge-Linux-x86_64.sh

     $ cat <path-to-.bachrc>/.bashrc

 ### Conda

  Conda allows users to create an “environment” that holds system dependencies like make, gcc, etc.